afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/Switches/Switches_en.md

 ### External wiring for the analog multiplexers

 - There are many redundant `3V3` and `GND` pin headers.
 Attach one of each to the power source.
-Use the others as you wish or leave unattached.
+Use the others as you wish, or leave unattached.
 - Use at least one of the `GND` pin headers as a common pole for all switches *in a chain* (as shown in the picture above).
 - Wire the other terminal of each push button (or switch) to one of the light-blue pins.
 - Bare bone rotary encoders: their built-in push button must be wired like any other push button, being `SW` and `SW GND` the involved terminals.